 In effect, this was a complete ban on the disposal of e-waste in landfills, with fines for both businesses and individuals caught disposing of e-waste improperly.

 - TVs, VCRs, and DVD Players

 - Old Computers and Computer Monitors (CRT and LED/LCD)

 - Small Scale Servers

 - Digital Converter Boxes

-However, when considering what e-waste can be recycled in Chicago, there are facilities and services available for a much large selection of items, including recycling services for the following:
+However, when considering what e-waste can be recycled in Chicago, there are facilities available for a much larger selection of items, including recycling services for the following: